wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/extend-power-app-portals/includes/4-portal-css.md

 Cascading Style Sheets (CSS) is a language that determines the style of a web page by describing how its HTML elements are to be displayed.
-That includes text, fonts, colors, backgrounds borders and margins.
+That includes text, fonts, colors, backgrounds borders, and margins.

 Making changes to the style of your portal pages can be as easy as applying CSS statements directly to a page in Custom CSS field.
 For example, if you need to increase the height of the navigation bar at the top of a Home page to fit a logo, you can simply edit the page properties and add a custom CSS statement.